Aliène by Phoebe Hadjimarkos Clarke

 click here to purchase this book with us.

-Miriam Gordis is a bookseller and English language buyer at Albertine.
-She previously worked in book publishing, most recently as a literary scout.
-She has served as a reader for the Whiting Award for Nonfiction and the New York Public Library Young Lions Fiction Award.
-Originally from California, she has worked as a legal translator in Paris and as a copyeditor in Moscow.
+Miriam Gordis is Director of Albertine Books, succeeding Sandrine Butteau, who held the position from 2017-2024.
+Miriam has worked at Albertine as a Bookseller since January 2024.
+Prior to joining the store, she worked in book publishing, most recently as a Literary Scout at Maria Campbell Associates where she was in charge of scouting the French market.
+She has served as a reader for the Whiting Award for Nonfiction and for the New York Public Library Young Lions Fiction Award.
+Miriam has a BA from the University of Oxford in Modern Languages and she has worked as a legal translator in Paris and as a copyeditor in Moscow.
 She is a lover of non-fiction, visual art, pilates, and sunshine.

 Other recommendations by Miriam Gordis